 The statewide median for days from shelter to disposition for SFY 2017-18 is currently at 57 days.
-This was well-below the statewide target of 90 days and only Circuit 7 failed to meet the 90-day target in May.
+This was well-below the statewide target of 90 days and only Circuit 7 failed to meet the 90-day target for the just completed SFY.